 “The fact that this treatment can be administered up to a day after radiation exposure is so important,” said Millie Donlon, DARPA’s program manager for this effort.
 “This is because most of the existing treatments we have require they be administered within hours of exposure to potentially lethal radiation – something that might not always be possible in the confusion that would likely follow such an exposure event.”
 Humans are known to be more sensitive than mice to the endotoxins treated by BPI, making a treatment such as this potentially more effective in humans.
 These are commonly used drugs that have been approved by the Food and Drug Administration for use in other scenarios such as bone marrow transplants and radiation treatment.
 They also have a long shelf life, making them easy to stockpile for future use.

 Researchers have yet to determine why the combination of BPI and antibiotics work so well together.
-They’ve found, however, that mice that received both of these drugs not only had higher survival rates, but also started generating new bloods cells more quickly.
-This has potential for positive impact on many logistical considerations tied to radiation exposure, such as need for hospital time and requirements for donors and transfusions.
+They’ve found, however, that mice that received both of these drugs not only had higher survival rates, but also started generating new blood cells more quickly.
+This has the potential for positive impact on many logistical considerations tied to radiation exposure, such as the need for hospital time and requirements for donors and transfusions.

 This research is the result of earlier efforts in this area conducted as part of DARPA’s Radiation Bio-Dosimetry (RaBiD) program.
-RaBiD was an effort to develop non- or minimally invasive, portable and low-cost radiation bio-dosimeters, as well as novel radiation mitigation technologies that can be administered 12 or more hours after exposure and provide better than 90-percent survivability to humans.
+RaBiD was an effort to develop non- or minimally invasive, portable, and low-cost radiation bio-dosimeters, as well as novel radiation mitigation technologies that can be administered 12 or more hours after exposure and provide better than 90 percent survivability to humans.
 RaBiD began in 2008 and ended in August of last year.